 Pay Your Bills on Time

-The good news is if you’ve missed payments or have made late payments in the past you can correct the negative affect it had on your credit standing, simply start making on time payments.
+The good news is if you’ve missed payments or have made late payments in the past you can correct the negative effect it had on your credit standing, simply start making on-time payments.

 Be Cautious with your Credit Cards